jesse-ai/docs/docs/README.md

 A few features of Jesse worth mentioning are:

--   Easiest possible syntax for defining your strategies.
-Supports both entering at once, and in multiple points.
+-   Simplest possible syntax for defining your strategies.
+Supports both simple and advanced strategies.
--   Provides access to candles, indicators, tickers, trades, order-book, etc.
+-   Provides easy access to candles, indicators, tickers, trades, order-book, etc.
--   Support for high-frequency trading strategies.
+-   No need to think which order type to use.
+It'll take care of it for you.
--   Smart ordering system (no need to manually select order type).
+-   Support for using multiple timeframes even in backtest simulation without the look-ahead bias!
--   Support for using multiple time frames even in backtest simulation without slippage!
+-   Risk-management helper functions.
--   Risk management helper functions.
+-   A fully functional and automated metrics system to get useful info about your strategy.
--   A fully functional and automated statistics system to get useful info about your strategy.
+-   Simple charts to get a better understanding of your portfolio.
 -   Trade multiple exchanges, symbols, and timeframes at once.
 -   A driver based notifications system with Telegram as the default driver.
 -   Optimizing strategies using the genetics algorithm.